CSCI 39500 DATABASE DESIGN HUNTER COLLEGE CUNY SYLLABUS GRADESCOPE

 Boyce–Codd Normal Form 122

-Data Models or Functional Dependencies?
+Data Models, Functional Dependencies?
 122

 Additional Considerations 123

-WEEK 9 More on Keys and Constraints
+WEEK 9 Keys

 Choosing a Primary Key 129